SFStefenon/WBF-HE-YOLO/README.md

 When you have organized your data, you will need to set the model to load it.
 Here you can call the 'data/mydata.yaml'

-This file is going to be in the data folder inside the YOLO model.
+This file is going to be in the `data` folder inside the YOLO model.

-Depending on how you decided to organize the data the `mydata.yaml` will look like this:
+Depending on how you decided to organize the data, the `mydata.yaml` may look like this:
 ```
 train: ../dataset/train/images
 val: ../dataset/train/valid/images